alejandrosnz/srt-llm-translator/n8n/README.md

 5. Click submit
 6. Download the translated file

+## Telegram Integration

+You can also send SRT subtitle files directly via Telegram.
+Simply upload your `.srt` file to the designated Telegram bot or channel.
+In the file description, specify the target language (required) and optionally the source language, using natural language.
+For example:

+- **Description:** `Translate to French (source: English)`
+- **Description:** `Spanish` (auto-detects source language)

+The workflow will process the file, translate the subtitles, and return the translated SRT file via Telegram.

+**Features:**
+- Easy file upload through Telegram
+- Specify languages in plain text in the file description
+- Source language is optional (auto-detected if not provided)
+- Translated file is sent back directly in Telegram

 ## Translation Quality Features

 - **Context Awareness**: Maintains character consistency across dialogue